jamestomasino/labs.tomasino.org/content/post/ccpa-and-don-t-sell-my-information.md

 This time the work was spearheaded by the Electronic Frontier Foundation (EFF) and Duck Duck Go and has a [public specification](https://privacycg.github.io/gpc-spec/).
-But most importantly it has legislation backing it's requirement.
+But most importantly it has legislation backing it.
 California clearly sees it as fundamental to the implementation of its act.
 Colorado and Connecticut mention it by name in their laws which should come out in 2024 and 2025 respectively.

 ## Growing regulation

 The CCPA allows for California to enact and expand regulations to implement the act.
-Those rules have been shifting slightly since its launch, and in the November 2022 draft regulation updates some new considerations were added.
-We're seeing these come into effect soon, with enforcement scheduled for January of 2024.
+Those rules have been shifting slightly since its launch, and the November 2022 draft regulation saw some major updates.
+We're seeing these come into effect soon with enforcement scheduled for January of 2024.

 ### What's included?